o19s/splainer-search/README.md

 ## Development Notes

 Splainer-search is written using AngularJS project.
-It requires npm and grunt
+It requires `npm` and `grunt`:

-Be sure you've installed npm and grunt on your machine.

 * On a Mac [follow these instructions](http://thechangelog.com/install-node-js-with-homebrew-on-os-x/)
 * On Ubuntu [follow these instructions](https://rtcamp.com/tutorials/nodejs/node-js-npm-install-ubuntu/)